The Principle and Application of Maser Navigation: Maser signal process in astronomy Vs The requires of engineer project Vs The reliable of technique

-\section{Maser signal process in astronomy Vs the requires of engineer project Vs the reliable of technique}
+\section{Maser signal process in astronomy Vs The requires of engineer project Vs The reliable of technique}

 Maser have been found in transitions of OH, SiO, water, methanol, ammonia, and other molecules, and also in recombination lines of hydrogen.
-The maser observation system sensitivity i.e. the raw limiting flux density is given by the radiometer equation
+The maser observation system sensitivity (i.e. the raw limiting flux density) is given by the radiometer equation:

-where $\sigma$ is a loss factor, taken to be 1.5(One-bit sampling at the Nyquist rate introduces a loss of $\sqrt{2/\pi}$ relative to a fully sampled signal.
-The principal remaining loss results from the non-rectangular bandpass of the channel filters). $\beta$ is the detection signal-to-noise ratio threshold, taken to be 8.0, $T_{sys}$ is the system temperature, $G$ is the telescope gain, $B$ is the receiver bandwidth in Hz, $N_p$ is the number of polarizations and $\tau_{obs}$ is the time per observation in seconds.
-The gain for parabolic antennas $ G（dBi）=10Lg{4.5×（D/\lambda_{0}）2}$ in this form, D is Diameter of dish, $\lambda_{0} $is center of wavelenth , 4.5 is parameter which static by experience.
-The flux density of maser is very biggest, we can observed it even if use 5 meter antenna in microwave.
-For improving the sensitivity of observation system , we also can use low-noise receiver and a relatively wide bandwidth.
+where $\sigma$ is a loss factor, taken to be 1.5 (One-bit sampling at the Nyquist rate introduces a loss of $\sqrt{2/\pi}$ relative to a fully sampled signal.
+The principal remaining loss results from the non-rectangular bandpass of the channel filters). $\beta$ is the detection signal-to-noise ratio threshold, taken to be 5.0, $G$ is the telescope gain, $B$ is the receiver bandwidth in Hz, $N_{\rm p}$ is the number of polarizations and $\tau_{\rm obs}$ is the time per observation in seconds. $T_{\rm sys}$ is the system temperature, $G$ is the telescope gain, $G = A_{\rm e}/(2k_{\rm B})$, here $A_{\rm e}$ is the effective area of a telescope, $k_{\rm B}$ is Boltzmann's constant.